rLoopTeam/eng-software-ground-station/README.md

 Contributing
 ------------

 Let's use GitHub pull requests.
-I'd like to make sure I (@RoboTeddy on slack) understand all the code going in, double-check it for bugs, etc.
+That way I (@RoboTeddy on slack) can make sure I understand all the code going in, double-check it for bugs, etc.

 A couple of people mentioned they're new to frontend development or some aspects of it -- that's great!
 Comments on a pull requests are a fantastic way to learn new things.

-If someone else starts contributing lots, I'll make my changes in pull requests for them to look at as well.
+If anyone else starts contributing lots too, I'll make my changes in pull requests for them to look at as well.